Wellsville (village), New York: History

 Wellsville was the location of encampments for thousands of years, including the Lamoka and Brewerton cultures.
 The latest native people, the Seneca, named Wellsville Gistaguat, according to a map produced in 1771 by Guy Johnson, as the official map of New York state at the time, for then-Governor William Tryon.
 The Seneca referred to the Wellsville area as "the Pigeon Woods" and held annual festivals and encampments there to take advantage of the passenger pigeon (see memoirs of Captain Horatio Jones).
 At the time, passenger pigeons filled the skies by the millions, and the tribes and bands came to the Wellsville area from all over western New York and northern Pennsylvania to Gistaquat to harvest the pigeons by the thousands.

 European settlers moved into the area before 1800.
 Nathaniel Dyke, a native of Connecticut, and a captain in the Revolutionary War, serving under both General George Washington and General Warren of Bunker Hill fame, was the first of these in Allegany County.
 He married a Native American woman (Esther) and moved his family to the Wellsville area by 1795, while it was still owned by the Seneca Nation (two years before the Big Tree Treaty of 1797).
 He began running a gristmill, a sawmill, and a tannery on a stream now known as Dyke's Creek, by 1803.
 Dyke is buried in Elm Valley, just east of town.
-His tombstone has the official memorial placed there by the Catherine Schuyler Chapter of the Daughters of the American Revolution.
+His tombstone has the official memorial that was placed there by the Catherine Schuyler Chapter of the Daughters of the American Revolution.

 Historically, the economy of Wellsville has undergone many changes in its 200 years.
 Wellsville's first industry was tanning, utilizing the bark of the hemlock tree for its tannins.
 Wellsville was the site of three large tannery operations during the early 19th century.
 Next came the lumbermen and the railroad.
-The New York and Erie Railroad came through what would become Wellsville (then the outskirts of Scio) in 1851 as the quickest way west from New York City, crossing New York state.
+The New York and Erie Railroad came through what would become Wellsville (then the outskirts of Scio) in 1851.
+That was the quickest way west from New York City, crossing New York state.
 This proved that Nathaniel Dyke's choice of location was the quickest, easiest and most practical way across Allegany County.
 The trains gave the lumbermen a new and more efficient means to get their product to market.
 Previous to this, the logs had been floated on the rivers and canals.
 Logging moved on to more densely forested areas in the latter part of the 19th century.
 The cleared ground quickly produced excellent grazing for a tremendous dairy industry which followed.
 Oil captured the economic center stage in the last two decades of the 19th century, and the Sinclair Refinery was built in Wellsville at the beginning of the 20th century, not closing down until 1957 after two major fires and falling oil prices.